paladp/cs203-S2019-assessment/assessment.md

   * E = Polite and patient
 * Interaction with the course instructor
   * N = Communicated with the instructor badly, did not follow the project and course requirements
   * I = Communicated with the instructor poorly, followed part of the project and course requirements
   * A = Communicated with the instructor well, followed most of the project and course requirements
   * G = Communicated with the instructor well, followed all project and course requirements
   * E = Communicated with the instructor excellently, followed all project and course requirements
 * Interaction with the teaching assistants
   * N = Communicated with the TAs badly, hate speech, ignore TAs when they are trying to help
   * I = Communicated with the TAs poorly, did not use them well as your resources, did not talk to them
   * A = Communicated with the TAs well, but relied on them too much, asked them to do most of the work
-  * G = Communicated with the TAs well, politly asked them questions and try to solve the problem with their help
+  * G = Communicated with the TAs well, politely asked them questions and try to solve the problem with their help
-  * E = Communicated with the TAs excellently, politly sharing own opinions and work with them well
+  * E = Communicated with the TAs excellently, politely sharing own opinions and work with them well

 ## Revision of Guides